sinequa/SinequaForAzure/README.md

 #### 2.1.3.
 Cloud Variables & Cloud Secrets <a name="cloudvars"> <img alt="11.7.0" src="https://img.shields.io/static/v1?label=Sinequa&message=11.7.0&color=9cf">

 * Cloud variables are Azure blobs stored in the storage account.
 They are used to declare global variables in the configuration.

+Note: Cloud variables are available as "Environment Variables" in the product with the `_CloudVar_` prefix.
+E.g The `sinequa-beta` cloud var value is accessible through the `_CloudVar_sinequa-beta` Environment Variable.

 * Cloud secrets are secrets stored in the key vault defined in cloud variables.
 They are used to store sensitive data.

+Note: Cloud secrets begining with the `sinequa-env-`prefix are available as "Environment Variables" in the product with the `_CloudSecret_` prefix.
+E.g The `sinequa-env-my-secret` secret value is accessible through the `_CloudSecret_sinequa-env-my-secret` Environment Variable.

 | Name                                      | Cloud Var | Cloud Secret | Value Example                        | Description                          |
 | ----------------------------------------- | --------- | ------------ | ------------------------------------ | ------------------------------------ |